As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 This is the look of two people delighted but still a little confused by how all of this — absolutely everything — started half our lives ago with a single sidelong glance.

-- 8 ounces freshly squeezed grapefruit juice (from 1 to 2 grapefruits)
+- 4 ounces (120 ml) freshly squeezed pink grapefruit juice

 - Pour in the gin, vermouth, and fresh grapefruit juice.